parindapannoon/PLUS_softwaredev_2023_Parinda/A3/README.md

 Data in this task are 1.
 Chicago boundary shapefile, 2.
 Chicago crime records 2021.
 The data can be downloaded from this link https://drive.google.com/drive/folders/1fjPaOxqGwUUHm98C0-Fzmk-fan4KBU9u?usp=sharing

-This task is a part of the course Software developement 2023, University of Salzburg
+This task is a part of the course Software developement 2023, University of Salzburg.